 The schedule for publication of INSPIRE compliant data runs to 2020.
 So far, we have made the following data available to the INSPIRE models:

 We are trialling OS MasterMap Highways Network, and consulting users over INSPIRE compliant Address data.

 What we will not have to do

 We do not have to collect any new data, change our business model or Trading Fund arrangements.
 There will be no changes to our intellectual property rights.
 This does not preclude us making changes to these things in the normal course of business improvement.

-The deadline dates stretch from December 2010 through to 2019.
-Most of the services need to be developed in the first 2 years.
-In Phase 1, they will carry our existing products.
-Most data does not have to be produced to INSPIRE specifications until later, but we are thinking about changes to our content right now, so we can be ready to roll out any changes earlier, if it is beneficial to our customers.
+The deadline dates stretch from December 2010 through to 2020.
+Most of the services were developed in the first 2 years.
+In Phase 1, they carry our existing products.
+Most data does not have to be produced to INSPIRE specifications until 2017 or later, but we are thinking about changes to our content right now, so we can be ready to roll out any changes earlier, if it is beneficial to our customers.

-Role 3.
-Technical Delivery Partner to the UK Location Programme
+Role 2.
+Technical Delivery Partner to the UK INSPIRE Programme

 The Government Response to the Ordnance Survey Consultation said Ordnance Survey would be the Technical Delivery Partner for the services that are required to meet Britain’s obligations under INSPIRE.